7wikd/7wikd/README.md

 ### Hi there 👋
  I'm Satwik Dalvi, a Junior pursuing Information Technology at Bharati Vidyapeeth College of Engineering, Pune.
- I enthusiastically indulge in articles based on the workings of Machine Learning algorithms, as well as the Principles of Mathematics.
+ I enthusiastically indulge in articles based on the workings of Machine Learning algorithms, as well as Mathematics in general.
 Why?
-Cuz I like that.
+Cuz I enjoy that.

  ## Moving on...
  ### 🔭 I'm currently working on...